Referral Partners

 CLOSE

 The professional who engages now is the professional who has the instrument before the professional across the hall does.
 The practice is in its founding period.
 The engagement base is in early accumulation.
-The evaluation pathway is direct: read the report on a real subject, compare it to what you can independently verify, and let the engagements accumulate into precedent.
+The evaluation pathway is direct: experience the Demonstration Read on yourself.
+Compare what the instrument finds to what you know to be true.
+Commission the assessment on the person at the center of your exposure.
+Let the engagements accumulate into precedent.

 The founding period is not a limitation.
 It is the window.